 The world is changing fast and to keep up you need local knowledge with global context.

 Magnus Heystek, a seasoned financial journalist who shares his investing expertise through his firm Brenthurst Wealth, has been the subject of nasty attacks by competitors and some who argue that it is disloyal to South Africa to build wealth offshore.
 Take a look at his number-crunching and commentaries and you will see that it is ludicrous to accuse Heystek of being unpatriotic.
 Heystek has been preaching the benefits of applying common sense and stripping out emotion in investing for decades, from the time South Africa started opening its borders so that locals could allocate assets outside the country and when everyone was punting the benefits of global diversification.
 His views have nothing to do with political motives and everything to do with trying to drive home the point that it is incredibly challenging to build a portfolio that will keep you comfortable in retirement.
-Learn from Gary Player and have the world as your universe of opportunity, is his message. – Jackie Cameron
+Learn from Gary Player and have the world as your universe of opportunity, is his message.
+This article was first published in January 2020. – Jackie Cameron

 Why Gary Player was SA’s first global sporting star: And what SA investors can learn from him